-Biden asks Senate to ratify Sweden and Finland’s NATO bids
+Biden asks Senate to ratify new NATO expansion

-US President Joe Biden submitted the protocols on the ascension of Sweden and Finland to NATO to the Senate on Monday, asking lawmakers to fast-track the ratification process.
+US President Joe Biden submitted the protocols on the accession of Sweden and Finland to NATO to the Senate on Monday, asking lawmakers to fast-track the ratification process.

-In a written message to the Senate, the president said the two Nordic countries meet all of the requirements to join the alliance.
+In a written message, the president said the two Nordic countries meet all of the requirements to join the alliance.
 Sweden and Finland “will be net contributors to the Alliance, in both capabilities and resources, and they share critically important values with the United States,” he argued, adding that their membership will help further Washington’s priorities within NATO.

 Biden called on senators to ratify Sweden and Finland’s membership bids as soon as possible.
 “I ask the Senate to continue working with my Administration in advancing a strong and free Europe by providing its prompt advice and consent to ratification of the Protocols,” he wrote.
 “We are encouraging all Allies to act expeditiously in their own ratification processes as well, given current global considerations.”